patelsoumyaranjan04/Container_Terminal_Simulation/README.md

 ## Installation
 To run this project, ensure you have Python installed.
 Follow these steps to set up the environment:

 1. Clone the repository
 ```
 git clone https://github.com/patelsoumyaranjan04/Container_Terminal_Simulation.git
 cd Container_Terminal_Simulation
 ```
-2.Create a virtual environment (optional but recommended):
+2. Create a virtual environment (optional but recommended):
 ```
 python -m venv venv
 source venv/bin/activate   # On Windows: venv\Scripts\activate

 ```
-3.Install the required packages:
+3. Install the required packages:
 ```
 pip install -r requirements.txt

 ```

 ## Configuration
 The simulation parameters can be adjusted in the `config.py` file.

 Here are the default settings:
-Ensure you have the following installed:

 ```
 # Configurable parameters

 # Vessel parameters
 AVERAGE_INTERARRIVAL_TIME = 5  # Average interarrival time in hours
-NUM_CONTAINERS = 100 # Number of containers per vessel
+NUM_CONTAINERS = 150 # Number of containers per vessel

 # Terminal resources
 NUM_BERTHS = 2  # Number of berth slots
 NUM_CRANES = 2  # Number of quay cranes
+CRANES_PER_BERTH=1 #Number of cranes per berth
 CRANE_LIFT_TIME = 3  # Time to lift one container in minutes

 # Truck parameters
 NUM_TRUCKS = 3  # Number of trucks
 TRUCK_CYCLE_TIME = 6  # Time for truck to drop off container and return in minutes

 ```